Home > Choosing a Motherboard > B550 vs X570

 Technically, X570 is the slightly superior chipset, and can offer more overall features, connectivity, and flexibility than a B550 can.
 That doesn't mean you should buy an X570 over a B550 though, as "high-end" B550 boards can be just as (if not better) than a competing X570.
 Besides, a good B550 can offer absolutely everything you'd ever need; X570 boards aren't going to offer tangible benefits to most users.
 If you're curious about the advantages of buying a X570, these are the overall technical differences between the B550 and X570 chipsets:

 Since X570 motherboards have more PCIe 4.0 lanes (from both the processor and the chipset; B550 only has PCIe 4.0 via the processor), the chipset consumes more power than B550 and therefore has the potential to generate a bit more heat.
-That's why all X570 motherboards with the exception of a single anomaly (Gigabyte X570 Aorus Extreme) have a small built-fan, often referred to as the chipset fan.
+That's why all X570 motherboards with the exception of a single anomaly (Gigabyte X570 Aorus Extreme) have a small built-in fan, technically referred to as a chipset fan.

 Chipset fans haven't been used on motherboards for a while, and some enthusiasts aren't too pleased with their return on X570 as they create the potential for a little extra noise.
 Small fans are louder than larger fans as they have to work harder to push the same amount of air, and their sound is a higher-pitched, "whinier" quality that can be a little annoying to some.